absent1706/html-css-environment/README.md

-# Gulp ready-to-go environment
+# Modern HTML/CSS coding environment

+Use it as a start point for new HTML/CSS projects.

-Features:
+# Features:

  * SASS => CSS compile and watch
  * [`nunjucks`](https://mozilla.github.io/nunjucks/) -> HTML compile and watch